 Face-Balanced Putters

-Face-balanced putters are a type of putter that has a face that points up toward the sky when the shaft is balanced horizontally.
-Here's what you need to know about them:
+Face-balanced putters have a face that points straight up when the shaft is balanced horizontally.

 Definition of Face-Balanced Putters